 The longest day of the year, also known as the summer solstice, marks the start of summer for all North Americans.
 Many people have plans to travel during summer either to escape work or travel as a family while students both young and old are out-of-school.
 Regardless of your reason for traveling, there may come a time when you would venture outside of Canada.
-At that point, you will be “roaming” if you wish to continue using your mobile phone service such as making calls, texting or access mobile data.
-Unfortunately, roaming service offered by your mobile phone carrier is expensive.
+At that point, you will be “roaming” if you wish to continue using your mobile phone service such as making calls, texting, or access mobile data.
+Unfortunately, the roaming service offered by your mobile phone carrier is expensive.
 In this article, I will go over calling options while traveling outside of Canada.
 I will also share my experience to save on roaming charges while in the United States.

 Calling from your mobile phone within the United States will surely trigger roaming fees charged by your mobile carrier unless you have the following:

-2. A roaming plan offered by a telecommunication company that specializes in roaming.
+- A roaming plan offered by a telecommunication company that specializes in roaming.
 For instance, you can purchase a SIM card from a roaming company such as Roam Mobility.
-Then purchase plans that allow you to talk, text or use data while in the US.
+Then purchase plans that allow you to talk, text, or use data while in the US.
 A few disadvantages of using a roaming SIM card are: First, you need an unlocked mobile phone for the SIM card to work.
 Second, you will be assigned a US phone number; not your own phone number.
 Third, companies like Roam Mobility requires you to top up your SIM card at least once every six months so you can keep the same US phone number.

-3. Many VoIP (Voice-over-IP) home phone providers offer free calling Apps which could be powered by WiFi or mobile data mentioned above.
+- Many VoIP (Voice-over-IP) home phone providers offer free calling Apps that could be powered by WiFi or mobile data mentioned above.
 Therefore, if you are subscribed to a home phone service, the only thing you need while in the US is mobile data for the calling App to work on your smartphone.
 You can either pay for a WiFi hotspot or a roaming plan via a SIM card to get mobile data.
 Since the calling App is an extension of your regular phone service, calls are charged based on your home phone plan.

-For International travel, the key to make calls via your mobile phone is getting the right mobile data.
-In many countries, traveler’s SIM cards for talking, text, and data are sold in the convenience stores or electronics stores.
+For international travel, the key to make calls via your mobile phone is getting the right mobile data.
+In many countries, traveler’s SIM cards for talking, text, and data are sold in convenience stores or electronics stores.
 For these SIM cards to work, you will need to install an APN app or input the info manually in your mobile phone setting.
-This could be challenging if you are not comfortable with tinkering with smartphone settings.
+This may be challenging if you are not comfortable with tinkering with smartphone settings.
 Alternatively, you can rent a WiFi hotspot from shops in the destination airport and return it when you are leaving.
 I personally like the SIM card option because it expires automatically so there is no hassle to return it before leaving the country.

 As promised from the opening, I will go over my own experience making low-cost calls while traveling in the US.
 I already own a Roam Mobility SIM card and an unlocked mobile phone.
 Therefore, I only had to pay for a roaming plan before my trip (I pay via Roam Mobility’s website).
 Roam Mobility specializes in low-cost roaming plans in the US.
-It offers voice, text and data plans.
+It offers voice, text, and data plans.
 I mainly use their service for mobile data.
-In order to make free phone calls in the US, I use a free calling App offered by my home phone service provider (good VoIP providers such as Phone Power offers their own version of calling App).
+In order to make free phone calls in the US, I use a free calling App offered by my home phone service provider (good VoIP providers such as Phone Power offers their own version of the calling App).
 The calling App is said to work with WiFi or mobile data.
 With a recent US trip, I tested the calling App with numerous free WiFi services while in the US (from fast food joints, airports, and other establishments) but encountered many failed calls attempts.
-After this trip, I highly recommend 3G or above mobile data speed for running the calling App smoothly.
+After this trip, I highly recommend 4G or above mobile data speed for running the calling App smoothly.
 Relying solely on free WiFi will result in too many failed calls.

-To conclude, avoid “roaming” charges from your mobile carrier at all cost to save money while traveling outside of Canada.
+To conclude, avoid “roaming” charges from your mobile carrier at all costs to save money while traveling outside of Canada.
 Instead, get reliable mobile data with a roaming SIM card or rent a mobile hotspot and use a free calling App offered by your VoIP home phone provider to call home for free.
-The same calling App will allow you to make long-distance phone calls while abroad based on your home phone’s LD rate plan which is a lot cheaper than paying for both roaming and long distance charges via your mobile carrier.
+The same calling App will allow you to make long-distance phone calls while abroad based on your home phone’s LD rate plan which is a lot cheaper than paying for both roaming and long-distance charges via your mobile carrier.